ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/resource-requests.md

 You may want to run programs that require specific hardware.
 To ensure your job runs on specific types of nodes, use the `--constraint` flag.

 You can use the processor codename (e.g. `haswell`) or processor type (e.g. `E5-2660_v3`) to limit your job to specific node types.
 You can also specify an instruction set (e.g. `avx512`) to require that no matter what CPU your job runs on, it must understand at least these instructions.
 See the individual cluster pages for the exact tags for the different node types.
+Multiple requirements ("AND") are separated by a comma (`,`) and multiple options ("OR") should be separated by the pipe character (`|`).

 ``` bash